TakkoTheBoss/takkotheboss.github.io/src/content/docs/howto/use.md

     cd hachi
     make

 That's it.
 It's suggested that your Hachi executable be placed in your PATH somewhere.
+Additionally, set HACHI_PATH to the `lib` directory.
+There are plans in the future to manage this more efficiently by way of running install scripts.
+When importing modules, Hachi will look in the HACHI_PATH first, and if the module doesn't exist there then imports become relative paths.

 ![Hachi Help](/hachi-help-screen.png "Hachi Help Screen" )